David Dyson (musician): Musical career

-After graduating from Berklee Dyson was offered a bassist position with recording artist Walter Beasley.
-He performed with him from 1988–1989.
-In the fall of 1988 producer Maurice Starr was searching for musicians for New Kids on the Block.
+After graduating from Berklee, Dyson was offered a bassist position with recording artist Walter Beasley.
+Dyson performed with him from 1988 to 1989.
+In the fall of 1988, producer Maurice Starr was searching for musicians for New Kids on the Block.
 Dyson auditioned and landed the gig.
-He toured with them from 1989–1992 as their bassist and musical director.
-Shortly, After coming off the road with NKOTB, David started developing his original Mutepicking style.
-Creating a technique which many have attempted to duplicate.
+He toured with them from 1989 to 1992 as their bassist and musical director.
+Shortly after coming off the road with NKOTB, Dyson started developing his original Mutepicking style, creating a technique that many have attempted to duplicate.

-In 1992 he was a bassist and composer with Chico Freeman and Brainstorm.
-From 1993–present Dyson has toured and recorded with Michael Franks, Greg Osby, Terumasa Hino, Gary Thomas, Kevin Toney, Takeshi Itoh, Jack Lee, and Bob James.
-He was a bassist with Steve Coleman and Five Elements in 1996.
-Two grammy nominations as a bassist, composer, and co-producer with the Hagans/Belden band (trumpeter Tim Hagans and producer Bob Belden) from 1999 and presently.
+In 1992, he was a bassist and composer with Chico Freeman and Brainstorm.
+From 1993, Dyson has toured and recorded with Michael Franks, Greg Osby, Terumasa Hino, Gary Thomas, Kevin Toney, Takeshi Itoh, Jack Lee, and Bob James.
+Dyson was a bassist with Steve Coleman and Five Elements in 1996 and he has two Grammy nominations as a bassist, composer, and co-producer with the Hagans/Belden band (trumpeter Tim Hagans and producer Bob Belden) from 1999 and presently.
 Dyson began touring with Meshell Ndegeocello in May 1997.
-He continued through 1999 and from 2001–2002.
-From 2003–2006 he was a bassist with Jonathan Butler.
-He began playing with Pieces of a Dream in 2000 at a concert in Baltimore, Maryland after substituting for the original bassist.
-Dyson recorded and performed with Peter White from 2005–present, Chuck Brown 2006–2007, and Lalah Hathaway 2008–present.
+He continued through 1999 and from 2001 to 2002.
+From 2003 to 2006, he was a bassist with Jonathan Butler.

+Dyson began playing with Pieces of a Dream in 2000 at a concert in Baltimore, Maryland, after substituting for the original bassist.
+Dyson recorded and performed with Peter White (2005–present), Chuck Brown (2006–2007), and Lalah Hathaway (2008–present).
 In addition, Dyson was a member of the Towson University faculty as a bass instructor in the department of music.
 He was also head instructor of the course David Dyson's Groove Concepts at MusicDojo.com.
-Dyson is a faculty member of InDepth Jazz clinics & concerts and an instructor with Gerald Veasley's Bass BootCamp and Bass Break LIVE.
+Dyson is a faculty member of InDepth Jazz clinics and concerts and an instructor with Gerald Veasley's Bass BootCamp and Bass Break LIVE.
 He was a staff writer for Bass Musician magazine and is the founder and president of Lil Doc Productions and Lohandfunk Records.
 Dyson released his debut CD Soulmates in 2000, The Dawning in 2004, and Unleashed in 2008.

 Custom bass

-In 2008 Dyson was presented with his first David Dyson/Lohandfunk signature series bass created by Pete Skjold.
-The specifications are: 5 string fretted, ash body, myrtle top, maple fingerboard, maple pick up covers and knobs, 5 piece maple/purpleheart neck, 2-SC-1 pick ups, audere 4-band pre w/5-position z-mode rotary switch – standard (also available with the Skjold/east custom pre-amp).
-In 2011 Dyson debuted his fretless Skjold signature series bass at the NAMM Show in Anaheim, California.
+In 2008, Dyson was presented with his first David Dyson/Lohandfunk signature series bass created by Pete Skjold.
+The specifications are: 5 string fretted, ash body, myrtle top, maple fingerboard, maple pick up covers and knobs, 5-piece maple/purpleheart neck, 2-SC-1 pick ups, audere 4-band pre w/5-position z-mode rotary switch – standard (also available with the Skjold/east custom pre-amp).
+In 2011, Dyson debuted his fretless Skjold signature series bass at the NAMM Show in Anaheim, California.